 After the elections

 The European elections on 6-9 June 2024 open the next chapter for the European Union.
-The newly-elected Members of the European Parliament (MEPs) will take a number of key decisions on who will head EU institutions and resume Parliament’s work of adopting legislation and holding the European Commission and other EU bodies to account.
+The newly-elected Members of the European Parliament (MEPs) take a number of key decisions on who will head EU institutions and resume Parliament’s work of adopting legislation and holding the European Commission and other EU bodies to account.

 Find out what happens after the elections and how the European Parliament plays a key part in the process.

-In the meantime, MEPs will resume examining and amending legislation, scrutinising the work of other EU institutions and debating topical issues.
+In the meantime, MEPs resume examining and amending legislation, scrutinising the work of other EU institutions and debating topical issues.

 The address has been copied to your clipboard.EU countries need to notify the European Parliament of the names of the newly-elected MEPs.